-Basic Financial Statements Type of auditors' report issued: Internal control over financial reporting: • Material weakness(es) identified? • Significant deficiencies identified?
-Unmodified No Yes Noncompliance material to basic financial statements noted?
-No Federal Awards and State Financial Assistance Internal control over major programs: Material weakness(es) identified?
-No Significant deficiencies identified?
-Yes Type of auditors' report issued on compliance for major programs Any audit findings disclosed that are required to be reported Unmodified in accordance with Section 510(a) of Circular A-133?
-Any audit findings disclosed that are required to be reported in Yes accordance with the State Single Audit Guidelines?
-Identification of major federal programs: Yes
+Basic Financial Statements

+Type of auditors' report issued: Unmodified

+Internal control over financial reporting:

+Material weakness(es) identified?
+No

+Significant deficiencies identified?
+Yes

+Noncompliance material to basic financial statements noted?
+No

+Federal Awards and State Financial Assistance

+Internal control over major programs:

+Material weakness(es) identified?
+No

+Significant deficiencies identified?
+Yes

+Type of auditors' report issued on compliance for major programs Unmodified

+Any audit findings disclosed that are required to be reported

+in accordance with Uniform Guidance?
+Yes

+Any audit findings disclosed that are required to be reported in

+accordance with the State Single Audit Guidelines?
+Yes

+•

+Identification of major federal programs: